 West Virginia law firms awarded Best Law Firm in 2022 by US News and World Report

-The easy way to connect with the best-in-class automotive crash attorneys near you is to connect with LegalFinders.
+The easy way to connect with the best-in-class car accident attorneys near you is to connect with LegalFinders.
 We’ll cover you if you’ve been a party to a car crash and are in need of a local lawyer who understands how to navigate personal injury claims.
-LegalFinders can afford you a free consultation from seasoned car accident lawyers near you who understand your pain and suffering, and want to help you recover lost wages.
-If you or a loved one has been in an auto accident, call LegalFinders to get connected with a West Virginia car accident lawyer who will fight for a fair settlement in car accident case.
+LegalFinders can afford you a free consultation from seasoned car accident lawyers near you who understand your damages, and want to help you recover lost wages and expenses.
+If you or a loved one has been in an auto accident, call LegalFinders to get connected with a West Virginia car accident lawyer who will fight for a fair judgment or settlement in your car accident case.

 From 2013-2019, West Virginia had a five-year average fatality rate of 1.438 per 100 vehicle miles traveled (VMTs.)
 There’s an average of 4.12 accidents per day.
 West Virginia is now one of five states with the highest death rate per 100 million VMTs at 1.51.
 In 2021, West Virginia saw 294 deaths alone.
 The data shows that the likelihood of getting into a fatal car accident is higher than ever.

 Accidents happen constantly and insurance providers have to pay out their claims so they strive to protect their own interests.
-Insurance claims can be backlogged from the consistency of their occurrences and this can slow the process and impact your pay out.
+Insurance claims can be backlogged from the high volume of claims and this can slow the process and impact your pay out.

 Given the high rate in urban areas, personal injury firms are attracted to these cities every year.
-Coverage can be overwhelming if you’re from a metropolitan area.
+Legal options can be overwhelming if you’re from a metropolitan area.
 If you live in a rural part of West Virginia, it can be difficult to retain a good lawyer in your area.

 LegalFinders has already established connections with the best-in-class car crash attorneys in your locality.
 Our network is full of legal professionals and personal injury lawyers that we leverage to provide you with the best legal services in your area; all you have to do is call us at LegalFinders!